CREATE A CLIMATE SMART HOME

 PRESENTERS:

 Andrew Leber: Andy is a psychology professor at The Ohio State University, specializing in cognitive neuroscience.
-He also serves as co-organizer of Sustainable Grandview.
+He also serves as co-organizer of Sustainable Grandview and Electrify Central Ohio.

 Madeline Fleisher: Madeline is an environmental and energy attorney who works as senior environmental counsel for Owens Corning.
-She blogs and/or rants more about clean energy issues at her website, the Climate Smart Handbook.
+She blogs and/or rants more about clean energy issues at her website, the Climate Smart Handbook and is co-organizer of Electrify Central Ohio.

 Additional details coming soon!